UnitedHealthcare Logo

 United Healthcare Logo History

 This is a major organization in the healthcare insurance sector in the United States, serving approximately 150 million people through 20 medical facilities and a network of subsidiaries.
-The company is part of a large group providing services for various population categories.
-It offers insurance plans for the entire family, including Medicare programs for individuals over 65, affordable Medicaid for certain population groups, insurance for children under 18, and dental and vision plans.
+The company is part of a large group that provides services to various population groups.
+It offers insurance plans for the entire family, including Medicare programs for individuals over 65, affordable Medicaid for certain population groups, insurance for children under 18, and plans for dental and vision care.
 For small businesses, the company provides group insurance packages.
 Its operations extend across the United States, Europe, and South America.
 The company employs 440,000 people, including 153,000 healthcare professionals.

 1977 – 2020